-We focus our representation with California Department of Corrections and Rehabilitation facilities in Humboldt and Del Norte Counties.
+We focus our representation with California Department of Corrections and Rehabilitation facilities in Humboldt, Del Norte, and Lassen Counties.

 From a practical perspective, CDCR employees (especially corrections officers) are in a "high-pressure" environment all of the time and this can have it's impact on the body; this is why the lawmakers provide added benefits.

 Humboldt, Del Norte County and Lassen County Facilities